splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 What is Unified Identity?
 ==========================================================================================
 When Splunk Cloud Platform customers purchase Splunk Observability Cloud, users can access both platforms using a single identity.
 Users can log into Splunk Observability Cloud with SSO using their Splunk Cloud Platform credentials.
+Splunk Cloud Platform serves as the Identity Provider (IdP).
+You can use a third party identity provider, such as Okta, but you will lose the benefits of the integrated experience.
+See :ref:`unified-identity-benefits`.

 When you integrate your Splunk Cloud Platform and Splunk Observability Cloud instances and activate Unified Identity, administrators can set up all users in a central location, Splunk Cloud Platform.
 Splunk Cloud Platform admins control user and data access permissions for both platforms separately in respective products.
 For more information, see :ref:`admin-manage-users`.
 To learn about user roles and permissions in Splunk Cloud Platform, see :new-page:`About configuring role-based user access <https://docs.splunk.com/Documentation/SplunkCloud/9.0.2209/Security/Aboutusersandroles>`.
 The integration extends permissions to access data indexed in Splunk Cloud Platform to Splunk Observability Cloud applications with no administrative overhead.
 See :ref:`unified-id-user-provisioning` for more information.